SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as described in :ref:`Types_TypeInference`.

 To declare a constant type property, mark the declaration with the ``static`` declaration modifier.
 Type properties are discussed in :ref:`Properties_TypeProperties`.

-..
-TODO: Discuss class constant properties after they're implemented
-    (probably not until after 1.0)

 For more information about constants and for guidance about when to use them, see :ref:`TheBasics_ConstantsAndVariables` and :ref:`Properties_StoredProperties`.